 Here’s more on dog breed exercise requirements and high, mid and low energy dogs.

-How to pick a Blue Heeler puppy
+How to pick a Red or Blue Heeler puppy

 Ethical dog breeders health screen both parents prior to breeding.
 This reduces the chance of passing on genetic/hereditary conditions common to the breed (more on that further on).